Chinese police overseas service stations

-The term "overseas service station" (海外服务站 (hǎiwài fúwù zhàn)) and the associated phrase "Overseas 110" or "110 Overseas" (海外110 (hǎiwài yāoyāolíng, abroad 110); alluding to China's emergency number for the police, 110) refers to various illegal offices established by China's Ministry of Public Security in other countries.
-Spokespeople for the Chinese government have stated they were established to provide Chinese nationals in foreign countries with bureaucratic assistance, such as document renewals, and to fight transnational crime, such as online fraud.
+The term "overseas service station" (海外服务站 (hǎiwài fúwù zhàn)) and the associated phrase, "Overseas 110" or "110 Overseas" (海外110 (hǎiwài yāoyāolíng, abroad 110); alluding to China's emergency number for the police, 110), refer to various overseas offices established in other countries by local public security bureaus of the People's Republic of China.

-In 2022, controversy emerged when a document about the stations was published by human rights group Safeguard Defenders.
-Safeguard Defenders alleged these offices had been used to intimidate Chinese dissidents and criminal suspects abroad, in order to convince them to return to China.
+In 2022, Chinese police overseas service stations garnered public attention after human rights group Safeguard Defenders published a report accusing the Chinese government of illegally using the stations to intimidate Chinese dissidents and criminal suspects abroad and to pressure them to return to China.
 The report led to investigations of the stations by the governments of several countries.

 History

+The stations were first established in 2014 with the official stated purpose of assisting overseas Chinese with routine paperwork and liaising with national law enforcement in the countries in which they reside.
+They are most common among public security bureaus in Fujian Province due to the large amount of overseas Chinese originating from Fujian.

-Allegations by Safeguard Defenders
+Safeguard Defenders report

-According to Matt Schrader writing for the Jamestown Foundation, "overseas Chinese service stations" (华助中心 (huázhù zhōngxīn, Chinese assistance center)) were first established in 2014, with 45 centers in 39 countries having been opened by 2019.
+According to Matt Schrader, writing for the Jamestown Foundation, "overseas Chinese service stations" (华助中心 (huázhù zhōngxīn, Chinese assistance center)) were first established in 2014, with 45 centers in 39 countries having been opened by 2019.
 According to Schrader, the centers were mostly formed from existing united front organizations and did not have policing authority.
 Schrader further stated that the centers served several legitimate purposes despite criticism of them, such as assisting crime victims with dealing with the host country's police and integrating new immigrants.
-Schrader pointed to a lack of transparency around the relationship between the centers and the Chinese government, particularly personnel of the United Front Work Department, and their political influence operations.
+Schrader pointed to a lack of transparency around the relationship between the centers and the Chinese government, particularly personnel of the United Front Work Department (UFWD), and their political influence operations.